RedisLabs/redislabs-docs/content/rs/references/cli-utilities/rladmin/upgrade.md

 aliases:
 ---

-`rladmin upgrade` upgrades a database or a module to the latest Redis Enterprise Software version.
+Upgrades the version of a module or Redis Enterprise Software for a database.

 ## `upgrade db`

-Schedules a restart of the primary and replica processes of a database and then upgrades the database to the latest Redis Enterprise Software version.
+Schedules a restart of the primary and replica processes of a database and then upgrades the database to the latest version of Redis Enterprise Software.

 For more information, see [Upgrade an existing Redis Software Deployment]({{< relref "/rs/installing-upgrading/upgrading" >}}).